gurunandan-bhat/fcg/content/guild/members/sukanyaverma.md

 twitter = 'https://www.twitter.com/SukanyaVerma'
 +++

-Mumbai-born and based Sukanya Verma is a senior film critic, music critic, columnist, features writer, quiz host and columnist with rediff.com for the last 19 years.
-From 2016, she contributes cinema columns to The Hindu as well.
+Mumbai-born and based Sukanya Verma is a senior film critic, music critic, columnist, features writer, quiz maker and columnist with rediff.com since 1999.
+She has contributed cinema columns to The Hindu as well.